So Long, and Thanks for All the Fish: Audiobook adaptations

 There have been three audiobook recordings of the novel.
 The first was an abridged edition, recorded in the mid-1980s by Stephen Moore, best known for playing the voice of Marvin the Paranoid Android in the radio series, LP adaptations and in the TV series.
 In 1990, Adams himself recorded an unabridged edition, later re-released by New Millennium Audio in the United States and available from BBC Audiobooks in the United Kingdom.
 In 2006, actor Martin Freeman, who had played Arthur Dent in the 2005 movie, recorded a new unabridged edition of the audiobook.

 The Quandary Phase of the radio series is drawn from So Long and Thanks for All the Fish, but is not a direct audiobook reading.

 Dedication

 The dedication thanks, among others, "Mogens and Andy and all at Huntsham Court for a number of unstable events".
 This refers to the then country hotel in Devon where Adams retreated in the summer of 1984 to work on the book but instead enjoyed drinking wine with the owners and Steve Meretzky who had joined him to work on the Hitchhiker's video game.

-NOFX's seventh studio album was titled So Long and Thanks for All the Shoes in an obvious homage to this book.